 Not sure what will happen with transitions very much depending on restrictions, but contingency transition work in progress as was done last year.
 P1’s to register by looking on Angus Council Website.

-How do we engage with parents coming into P1 for parent council?
+How do we engage with parents coming into P1 for parent council to be added to future agenda.

 The impact on COVID on all of our families – What can we do?

-What can we do, what kind of stuff can we put out to people, is stuff being posted on facebook too much?
-Feedback from the group is feedback and has been engaging.
-Good idea to post some signposting links if families are struggling.
+What can we do, what kind ofinfo can we put out to people, is info being posted on facebook too much?
+Overwhelming or okay?
+Feedback from the PC is feedback and has been engaging.
+Good idea to post some signposting links

-33 children helped to get coats, warm clothing, food vouchers, 12 children helped through Angus toy appeal.
+School were given a COVID grant that they used to o get coats, warm clothing andfood vouchers for families, Also The school also worked with the Angus toy appeal.
 Staff all clubbed together to give out treats to families helping with a night in.

-Wellbeing – parent club website has lots of stuff there.
+Wellbeing – Could we work with school to promote wellbeing just now?
+Mrs Landsburgh signposted to the parent club website has lots of stuff there.
+We will look at for Facebook posts.

+We are seeing parents help each other by sharing useful Home school posts on Facebook - It’s been really valuable and has helped families on the PC so hopefully more.
+We’ll continue to share posts we are tagged in.

 Fundraising and Fun